 Common Mistakes of IELTS Speaking Section

 You must aim to avoid any sort of mistakes in the speaking section.
-This can be done by practising more and more.
+This can be done by practicing more and more.
 Below listed are some common mistakes that students usually make while attempting the IELTS test-

-Silence: Being quiet shows that you lack responsiveness which can leave an impression that you are either not confident or not proficient with the language.
+Being quiet shows that you lack responsiveness which can leave an impression that you are either not confident or not proficient with the language.
 It’s fine to waver for a couple of moments before talking or between thoughts, however, the silence of longer than five seconds will go down your way.

 It’s useful to utilize a couple of signposting words once or twice.
 However, if you over-burden your speech with these you could harm your score.
 Sounding nature real, not like a signposting robot, should be your objective in IELTS Speaking.

 You will lose marks for lucidness if your answer neglects to address the inquiry.
 Ask yourself before you start talking if you are sure that you have understood the topic well.

 Tips to Improve IELTS Speaking Section

-To score maximum in IELTS speaking section, you must master your speaking skills and pronunciation.
+To score maximum in the IELTS speaking section, you must master your speaking skills and pronunciation.
 Below are some crucial tips to improve your speaking skills to enhance your IELTS result.

 - Pay attention to fluency